 Dr. Carmen Santiago has a story to tell that will educate, empower, and motivate Hispanics/Latinos of all backgrounds.
 Touching US soil in order to arrange a surgery for one of her four children, which was desperately needed, was the initial reason for making it to the United States.
 The years passed and Dr. Santiago faced many challenges including persevering through her own mothers medical needs.
 Seeing a dire need for her mother to receive quality of care as she faced end-of-life, a vision was born in the heart of Dr. Santiago.
 She was going to make a difference that would embrace her Latino culture and language while meeting the needs of her community.
 Today the company serves a culturally diverse community with medical professionals that include nurses, physical therapists, among other healthcare professionals.

 Cultural Diversity is becoming of greater importance as the elderly population is changing.
-As healthcare professionals it is imperative that we are sensitive to the needs of the patient and family, as they encounter their journey in the end-of-life care.
+As healthcare professionals, it is imperative that we are sensitive to the needs of the patient and family, as they encounter their journey in end-of-life care.